konstructio/kubefirst/docs/common/certificates.md

 ## Backup and Restore Certificates

-Certificates requests for certs provided by LetsEncrypty are rate limited, and Kubefirst can also help on that regard!
+Certificates requests for certs provided by LetsEncrypt are rate limited, and Kubefirst can also help in that regard!
 We have two features to
 [backupSSL](../tooling/kubefirst-cli.md) and [restoreSSL](../tooling/kubefirst-cli.md) certificates.
 When a new installation is started, one of the functionalities is to backup your SSL certificates at your AWS account on a S3 bucket following with `k1 + your-domain-name`.